10179013/how-to-learn-robotics/Pages/Advanced.md

 ### 5.3  control

 At this point, you've probably tried to build some robotic platforms and learned some basic control theory.
 However, you find that the actual robot is not ideal, and the dynamics model can be very imprecise.
-So, you need to get a robot's **parameter identification **。So, you can go to Khalil's textbook《Modeling, identification and control of robots》<sup>[4]</sup>.Among them, you need to know various filtering algorithms (calculating acceleration), various numerical optimization algorithms.
+So, you need to get a robot's **parameter identification **.So, you can go to Khalil's textbook《Modeling, identification and control of robots》<sup>[4]</sup>.Among them, you need to know various filtering algorithms (calculating acceleration), various numerical optimization algorithms.
 Moreover, if you need to calibrate the kinematic parameters of the robot, you will find that the Lie group Lie algebra is very convenient to define all kinds of related Jacobians.

 Now, you have a relatively accurate dynamic model, but you find that you need to give velocity and acceleration constraints when you plan the trajectory of the robot controller.
 You sense there's something wrong with that.
 Yes, there are no actual speed and acceleration constraints in the robot system.
 All of our operations are directed at the motor torque.
 In other words, we only have torque constraints.